 Business Context :

-- The factory had been set-up 2 years earlier, but as the required local qualification of the factory itself as well as for its first GIS product had not been granted, the factory and its staff were not fully utilized, and it became questionable, whether the factory could be 'brought to life', also considering the significant financial losses, which resulted from that situation.
+- The factory had been set-up 2 years earlier, but as the required local qualification of the factory itself, as well as for its first GIS product had not been granted, the factory and its staff were not fully utilized, such that it became questionable, whether the factory could be 'brought to life', also considering the significant financial losses, which resulted from that situation.

 - The macroeconomic downturn of the Saudi economy during that period and correspondingly the lack of funds in the market place additionally hampered the development of the local business.